 Winter in Rockford is a strange phenomenon.
 While our area enjoys plenty of frigid days, we also have our share of mild days.
-It can be well below zero one day, and then in the 40-50 degree range the next.
-A heat pump can be a great tool to keep your home warm in the winter, even during Rockford’s cold winter climate.
+It can be well below zero one day, and then 40 to 50 degrees the next.
+A heat pump can be a great tool to keep your home warm in the winter, even during Rockford’s cold winters.

 Heat pumps extract heat energy from the air outside, bringing it into your home so that you can enjoy a warmer temperature in the winter months.
-Even when the air outside is quite cold, it still contains some heat energy that your heat pump can tap into, and using this naturally-occurring energy can be more efficient than relying on energy from burning fuel.
+Even when the air outside is cold, it still contains some heat energy that your heat pump can tap into, and using this naturally occurring energy can be more efficient than relying on energy from burning fuel.

-Unlike a furnace, a heat pump does not become more efficient if you drop the temperature or increase it during those times when you are not home.
+Unlike a furnace, a heat pump does not become more efficient if you drop the temperature or increase it during those times when you are not home so don’t toggle the temperature.
 Instead, use the timer to turn it off and on when you are at work, but leave the temperature alone.
 Any change in temperature will cause the heat pump to start pumping, which will raise your energy bills.

 Your heat pump will have an emergency heat mode.
 Be careful with using this mode.
 It is only designed for emergencies, which are times when the heat pump has broken and you need heat to keep your pipes from freezing.
 This is not an efficient way to heat your home, and if you switch to emergency heat mode on really cold days, you will be driving up your utility bills, defeating much of the purpose of having a heat pump in the first place.